aidyp/adp/content/post/internet-explorer.md

 ### building a cyber space ship
 To explore these vast reaches of cyberspace, we're going to need an appropriate vessel.
-The packets I meant earlier look like this.
+The packets I introduced earlier look like this.

 ![Alt](/pictures/ip_packet.png)